 Many people enjoy working with people from different backgrounds and hearing about their stories.

 Variety also helps people develop new ideas and ways to solve old problems.
 It’s easier to build a successful team when everyone is excited and feels supported.
+Project managers completing their PMP certification training are more aware of this and, as a result, practice including everyone on the team, regardless of their background, because they now understand that problems can be solved more quickly and efficiently if the staff includes people from different cultures.

 Problems can be solved more quickly and efficiently if the staff comprises people from different cultures.
 A study by the Harvard Business Review found that people with a wide range of cognitive abilities did better at work.